 Parties must also choose how much they want to try to attract voters who occupy the centre ground of politics and can therefore be persuaded to switch allegiance.
 All political parties are coalitions of people who might not agree on every issue, although they do have some shared ideas, so it is unsurprising that there can be a degree of policy overlap between them.
 Both conservative Burkean Stewardship (22.214.171.124) and Pragmatic Progressivism (126.96.36.199) allow for some government intervention when circumstances change for example, although the former would be more cautious.

 If the overlap becomes too great, parties become indistinguishable.
 Voters then become apathetic – believing that nothing that they can do will make any difference – or frustrated because they can see no way of improving their situation (6.3.9).

-Whether a party is in government or in opposition, it has to adapt to circumstances and pursue an overall political direction – as described in the following sub-section (188.8.131.52).
+Whether a party is in government or in opposition, it has to adapt to circumstances – as described below (188.8.131.52).

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6261b.htm